symprofold/Domain_Separator/README.md

     * Rename the folder `Domain_Separator-main` to `Domain_Separator`.

 3. Test the installation
-    In the directory input you find a example PDB input file.
+    In the directory input you find an example PDB input file.
 Do a test run on this example, see section ‘Running Domain_Separator’.

 ## Running Domain_Separator